Micheál Martin fears EU summit is moving towards cutting €750bn recovery package

 After two exhausting days of negotiations, a so-called “frugal” group of northern, richer states led by the Netherlands appeared no more willing to back down from demands for cuts to the package.

 “I still cannot say whether a solution will be found.
-There is a lot of goodwill, but also many positions,” Ms Merkel said in Brussels as she arrived for a third day of talks.
+There is a lot of goodwill, but also many positions,” Dr Merkel said in Brussels.
 “I will do my part in this.
 But it is also possible that there will be no result today.”

 “If the deal is blocked it’s not because of me but because of the Dutch guy, because he initiated something,” Mr Orbán told reporters on Sunday.
 “I don’t like the blame game, but the Dutch man is the real responsible man for the whole mess we have.”